MelForze/SimpleScripts/README.md

 ## To Do

 - [x] **Create Wildcard Hunter Script**
   Develop a script to search for wildcard certificates, streamlining the process of certificate discovery and verification.

 - [ ] **Create Linpeas/Winpeas Everywhere Script**
   Build a script that deploys Linpeas on multiple systems to streamline system auditing and security checks.

+- [ ] **Ansible OSINT script**
+  Develop a script that will automate the entire OSINT process including:
+  - [ ] Shodan
+  - [ ] Censys
+  - [ ] Bbot
+  - [ ] Puredns
+  - [ ] Katana
+  - [ ] Ffuf - Vhosts
+  - [ ] Ffuf/Feroxbuster - Folders
+  - [ ] Wildcard
+  - [ ] SSL Ciphers
+  - [ ] Nmap/Masscan
+  - [ ] Nuclei
+  - [ ] Httpx
+  - [ ] Metaforge
+  - [ ] Anything else?

 - [ ] **Implement Additional Utility Scripts**
   Explore and integrate further tools and enhancements to expand the functionality of this project.